Resource roles

 ClassicClusterUserGrants permission to access details of the cluster.

-OwnerGrants all permissions required to manage the classic cluster in CDP including the ability to delete it.
+OwnerGrants all permissions required to manage the classic cluster in Cloudera including the ability to delete it.
 The user who created the classic cluster automatically gets the Owner role on the scope of that classic cluster.

-The Owner role does not grant any cluster-level permissions such as the ability to access or manage a cluster via Cloudera Manager.
+The Owner role does not grant any cluster-level permissions such as the ability to access or manage a cluster via Cloudera Manager

 The Owner resource role